SOlaCoder005/coca-women-wellness/README.md

 To determine the valuableness of the site, it was essential to analyse how the CWW differs from competitor sites.

 Arguably, a lot of wellbeing and mindfulness websites portray a clinical narrative which is often reflected in their content (e.g. aesthetical design) and services (e.g. therapeutic services and treatment).
 For instance, sites such as [Rethink Mental Illness]( https://www.rethink.org/advice-and-information/living-with-mental-illness/wellbeing-physical-health/black-asian-and-minority-ethnic-mental-health/) offer clinical services such as counselling and priced therapeutic materials (e.g. meditation courses, books).
-Moreover, a Google search of the phrase ‘black wellbeing’ presented a list of wide range of articles and resources written in extremely formal tones.
+Moreover, a Google search of the phrase ‘black wellbeing’ presented a wide range of articles and resources written in extremely formal tones.

 While these resources are appropriate and invaluable to addressing and supporting matters around wellbeing, CWW has been designed with a more informal tone.
 Specifically, CWW hosts wellbeing resources in an informal relaxed way, reflecting websites such as: